Solartraveler/UniversalboxArm/src/avr-coprocessor/readme.md

-# Firmware for the AVR co-processor #
+# Firmware for the AVR coprocessor #
 All projects contain a pc-simulator folder which allows simulating the firmware on a PC.
 The key inputs are than the left and right cursor keys and a circle shows the state of the the red LED.